Heinrich-Schütz-Haus (Weißenfels)

 Nearby Attractions

-1. St. Afra Church: This historical church is known for its beautiful architecture and significance in the local community.
+1. St. Afra Church: Just a short distance from the museum, this church is known for its impressive architecture and historical significance in the region.

 Insider Tips